writethedocs/www/docs/conf/na/2015/speakers.md

       representation and improvements in structure.
-This discussion is partly inspired by Bret Victor’s observation that the most influential breakthroughs in the history of mathematics were actually breakthroughs in “UI design”, for example the invention of arabic numerals (0, 1, 2, 3,...) as a replacement for clunky roman numerals (I, II, III, IV…).
+This discussion is partly inspired by Bret Victor’s observation that the most influential breakthroughs in the history of mathematics were actually breakthroughs in “UI design”, for example the invention of Arabic numerals (0, 1, 2, 3,...) as a replacement for clunky Roman numerals (I, II, III, IV…).
     </p>
     <p>
       Proofs and rigorous documentation empower their readers to greater